 Job board advertising will always be a source channel.
 It is an expensive source channel, so you need to maximise your return, and you can only do that by standing out from the masses of other advertisers.

 Follow these tips to help find the best possible candidate for your business.
 Do you have any other tips?
 Leave a comment below.

-Stay tuned for Part 3 in this Recruiting Solo series as we talk about Screening and Interviewing.
+Stay tuned for Part 3 in this Recruiting Solo series as we talk about writing that perfect job description.

 Cover image: Shutterstock